richardpateau/network-incident-response-lab/README.md

 This project shows how I approach network troubleshooting in an operations environment, not just that I can build a topology.

-The incidents are ordered roughly by increasing complexity — starting with a straightforward Layer 2/3 service failure and building toward multi-stage, protocol-internals problems (OSPF DBD/MTU, BGP prefix advertisement, HSRP redundancy logic) where the fix requires understanding *why* the protocol behaves the way it does, not just which command to run.
+The incidents are ordered roughly by increasing complexity, starting with a straightforward Layer 2/3 service failure and building toward multi-stage, protocol-internals problems (OSPF DBD/MTU, BGP prefix advertisement, HSRP redundancy logic) where the fix requires understanding *why* the protocol behaves the way it does, not just which command to run.

 The goal for every case is to produce evidence an employer can review: